Every language has its own share of weird words. French is not exempt from this.

 Can you think of even more weird French words?
 If what you have in mind is not included here, make sure to check the 2nd Part and the 3rd Part of this article series.
 Feel free to leave a comment, too!

-So, let’s get the ball rolling, shall we?
+So, let’s get the ball rolling and discover funny French words, shall we?

 Why the French has decided to come up with a single word for a one-eyed person, no one can truly tell.
 But “borgne” has figured in a couple of French proverbs such as: